gioblu/PJON/documentation/routing.md

   router.begin();
 }
 ```
-Then call the `loop` function as often as possible to achieve optimal performance:
+Call the `loop` function as often as possible to achieve optimal performance:
 ```cpp

 void loop() {